FREE SHIPPING on purchases over 1,500 CZK 📦

 • food cravings or binge eating

-• physical discomfort, such as cramps, bloating, breast tenderness , headaches, joint or muscle pain
+• physical discomforts such as cramps, bloating, breast tenderness, headaches, joint or muscle pain

-* In some cases, thoughts of self-harm or suicide may also occur.
-If you experience these, don't hesitate to seek professional help - you are not alone.
+*In some cases, thoughts of self-harm or suicide may also occur.
+If you experience these, do not hesitate to seek professional help – you are not alone.

-Why do menstrual symptoms sometimes come but menstruation does not arrive?
+Why do menstrual symptoms sometimes appear, but menstruation doesn't?

-The exact causes of PMDD are not yet fully understood.
-Experts believe it may be related to increased sensitivity to the natural fluctuations in the hormones estrogen and progesterone during the menstrual cycle. ( 5 ) Some research suggests that genetic predisposition may also play a role. ( 6 )
+The exact causes of premenstrual dysphoric disorder are not yet fully understood.
+Experts believe that it may be related to an increased sensitivity to the natural fluctuations of estrogen and progesterone hormones during the menstrual cycle.
+(5) According to some research, genetic predisposition may also play a role.
+(6)

 • cigarette smoking